 Applicants and Incoming Students

 We know there is great uncertainty around the future of international travel and visas.
 We cannot predict at this time what the impact will be, but please rest assured that the University is actively working on a range of strategies to support all of our international students.
-We will keep you updated as information becomes available.
+Please direct all questions to ISSS.